-We are selling 2,600,000 common units representing limited partner interests in NuStar Energy L.P, including 168,000 common units to William E. Greehey, the Chairman of NuStar GP, LLC, the general partner of our general partner.
+We are selling 4,000,000 common units representing limited partner interests in NuStar Energy L.P.

 Our common units are listed on the New York Stock Exchange under the symbol "NS."
-The last reported sales price of our common units on the New York Stock Exchange on November 9, 2007 was \$59.25 per common unit.
+The last reported sales price of our common units on the New York Stock Exchange on March 25, 2008 was \$50.72 per common unit.

 Investing in our common units involves risks.
-Please read "Risk Factors" beginning on page S-8 of this prospectus supplement and page 3 of the accompanying base prospectus for information regarding risks you should consider before investing in our common units.
+Please see "Risk Factors" beginning on page S-10 of this prospectus supplement and page 3 of the accompanying base prospectus to read about risks you should consider before investing in our common units.